jeeMv/SpringBoot-VueJS/README.md

 #### With @ModelAttribute annotation

-It is possible to avoid instantiation, and the passage of the variable to the view :
+For a more punctual use, in a single method for example, It is possible to use the **@ModelAttribute** annotation :

 ```java
 @Controller